Rosacea: Managing Summer Flare

-Dr. Anhalt Offers Tips for Managing Rosacea and Preventing Future Flare-Ups.
+Dr. Anhalt Offers Tips for Managing and Treating Rosacea

-Summer is an enjoyable time of the filled with sunshine, warm weather, and outdoor activities with friends and family, but for people with rosacea, it can present challenges to keeping cool and managing facial flare-ups.
-Dr. Todd Anhalt discusses common concerns for patients with rosacea and offers tips to manage the condition without sacrificing your plans for summer fun.
+Summer is an enjoyable time of the year filled with sunshine, warm weather, and outdoor activities with friends and family, but for people with rosacea, it can present challenges to keeping cool and managing facial flare-ups.
+Dr. Todd Anhalt discusses common concerns for patients with the condition and offers tips for treating rosacea without sacrificing your plans for summer fun.

 What is rosacea?